 The International Cannabinoid Research Society

-As described above, the federal government is beginning to invest more and more funding into advancing our understanding of terpenes.
-But international research into this topic has been going on for decades under the auspices of the International Cannabinoid Research Society.
+International research into this Terpenes has been going on for decades under the auspices of the International Cannabinoid Research Society.

 The logo for the the International Cannabinoid Research Society.